4D Human Body Capture from Egocentric Video via 3D Scene Grounding

 \textbf{Ablation Study}.
-Here we analyze the functionality of the terms in Eq.~\ref{eq:full}.
-The results are summarized in Table~\ref{table:ablationstudy}. $E_M$ refers to the baseline method that performs per-frame fitting with 2D observation as in SMPLify-X~\cite{SMPL-X:2019}. $E_M$ achieves 22.19 in PJE, yet has undesirable performance on motion smoothness and human-scene interaction user study.
-In the second row $(E_M+E_C)$, we report the method that makes use of both human scene contact term and 2D observations.
+We first analyze the functionality of the terms in Eq.~\ref{eq:full}.
+The results are summarized in Table~\ref{table:ablationstudy}. $E_M$ refers to the baseline method that performs per-frame fitting with 2D observations as in SMPLify-X~\cite{SMPL-X:2019}. $E_M$ has undesirable performance on PJE-P, motion smoothness and human-scene interaction user study.
+In the second row $E_M+E_C$, we report the method that makes use of both human scene contact term and 2D observations.
 Though adding the contact term alone leads to more realistic human-scene interaction, it compromises the performance on 2D projection error and motion smoothness by a notable margin. $E_M+E_T$ in the third row refers to the method that optimizes the 2D observations together with the human dynamic prior term $E_T$.
 Not surprisingly, $E_T$ can significantly improve the motion smoothness.
+It is also worthy noting that using temporal prior alone can not improve the reconstruction quality.
+This suggests that simply enforcing temporal coherency without 3D scene grounding may cause the optimization method converging to sub-optimal equilibrium.
 In the last row, we present the results of our full optimization approach.
 Our method achieves the best performance on motion smoothness and plausibility of human-scene interaction.
 An interesting observation is that ours outperforms $E_M+E_T$ by a notable margin on motion smoothness.
-We speculate that this is because the physical human scene constraints narrows do the solution space of model fitting, and thereby leads to more optimal performance on temporal coherency.
-We note that our model performs slightly more worse on PJE-U. This is because PJE is a 2D metric, and therefore favors the the method that adopts only 2D projection error as objective function during optimization.
-However, when the 2D observation can not be robustly estimated due to partial observation, our method outperforms other baselines by a significant margin (66.03 vs. 73.14 in PJE-P).
-Those results support our claim that our method can address the challenge of partially observable human body, and estimate plausible global human motion grounded on the 3D scene.
+We speculate that this is because the physical human scene constraints narrow down the solution space of model fitting, and thereby leads to more optimal performance on temporal coherency.
+Note that, in the simple case when the figure is untruncated (PJE-U), $E_M$ gives good performance and slightly exceeds the accuracy of our full method.
+This is because PJE is a 2D metric, and therefore favors the method that adopts only 2D projection error as objective function during optimization.
+However, when the 2D observation can not be robustly estimated due to partial observation, our method outperforms other baselines by a significant margin (66.03 vs.\ 73.14 in PJE-P).
+Those results demonstrate that our method can address the challenge of partially observable human bodies, and estimate plausible global human motion grounded on the 3D scene.